When you're ready, we're here.

 SELF-HELP SERVICE: SimplyTrust provides a self-help document preparation service.
 We are not a law firm and cannot provide legal advice, select forms for you, or tell you how to complete forms.
 Our role is limited to providing a platform where you input your own information into document templates.

-This document includes: designation of a primary healthcare agent and two successors, authority granted to your agent, mental health treatment authorization, end-of-life care instructions, organ donation preferences, additional instructions for your agent, and state-specific signing requirements.
+Primary healthcare agent and two successor designations, mental health treatment authorization, end-of-life care instructions, organ donation preferences, and state-specific signing requirement fields.

-You can choose when your healthcare power of attorney becomes effective.
-Most people choose to have it take effect only when their physician determines they lack capacity to make healthcare decisions.
+You choose.
+Most people have it take effect only when their physician determines they lack capacity.
 Alternatively, it can take effect immediately upon signing.

-Choose someone you trust to make medical decisions that align with your values and wishes.
-Your agent should be at least 18 years old (or your state's minimum age), willing to serve, and able to advocate for you with healthcare providers.
-Many people choose a spouse, adult child, or trusted friend.
+Someone you trust to make medical decisions that align with your values.
+Your agent should be an adult, willing to serve, and able to advocate for you with healthcare providers.

 Get a complete guide for your specific circumstances.